bsinger98/Incalmo/README.md

 This is the most stable way to test attack.

 To use a custom strategy for attacks:

+Note: A "strategy" is the logic behind an attack.
+See the [strategies/](incalmo/core/strategies) folder for examples.

 -  Follow the [setup](#installation) and then: